Competitive Program Handbook

 High Performance Program

 Senior competitive athletes require considerable commitment and a highly structured training regiment.
 Titans high performance program utilizes significantly less training time than other competitive clubs so it is important to maximize the coaching effectiveness and create an environment where each competitor can reach their full potential.
-Titans, therefore, enforces a policy where parents of high performance athletes (greater than 12 hours training per week) may view only one session per every two weeks as prescribed by the Head Coach.
+Titans, therefore, enforces a policy where parents of high performance athletes (3 or more days of training per week) may view only one session per every two weeks as prescribed by the Head Coach.
 The intent is to minimize any distractions that would otherwise detract from the limited time in the gym.
 Normal allowances (10 mins) for dropping off and picking up are acceptable.

 When a gymnast does not display appropriate behavior during training, under the coaches discretion the following disciplinary action may occur: